EriksenJ/ra_guide/README.md

 - R, RStudio, rtools
 	- [R](https://www.r-project.org/) is an open-source statistical programming language that has gotten a lot of traction in the Econometrics community.
 Most new developments in Econometrics are likely to arrive to R at the same time or prior to, e.g., Stata.
 	- [Rstudio](https://posit.co/products/open-source/rstudio/) is an editor specialized for R coding.
 We typically use RStudio whenever we edit R code.
-	- [rtools](https://cran.r-project.org/bin/windows/Rtools/) is a set of software tools that R will need to compile some packages, including the `arrow` package we use for parquet format IO.
+	- [rtools](https://cran.r-project.org/bin/windows/Rtools/) is a set of software tools R will need to compile some packages, including the `arrow` package we use for parquet format IO.
 	- Installation:
 		- [Installation guide for R and RStudio] by Posit (the developers behind RStudio).
 		- [Installation guide for rtools](https://cran.r-project.org/bin/windows/Rtools/) via CRAN.